About Me

 Characterizing Post-Habitable Exoplanets with Habitable Worlds Observatory

 The under-development Habitable Worlds Observatory (HWO) mission aims to directly image exoplanets.
 My project at the University of Arizona's Lunar and Planetary Laboratory involved developing atmospheric retrieval models to see what sorts of spectral data we would need from this mission to determine if an imaged planet is a Venus-like exoplanet.
-I am writing a paper on this work for publication in the Research Notes of the American Astronomical Society.

 Compositional Links Between Rocky Exoplanets and their Host Stars